apache/apisix/docs/en/latest/terminology/upstream.md

 }'
 ```

 The client can now send requests with a header.
-The example below shows using the header `Content-Type`:
+The example below shows using the header `Content-Type`.

 ```shell
  curl http://127.0.0.1:9080/hash_on_header \